stengunn/110-fall2018/weekly_materials/week5/basicMarkupExercise.md

 Now we’ll use FTP (actually SFTP, which uses a secure connection to the server) to put your web pages onto the banjo server.

+You can use whichever SFTP (secure File Transfer Program) you'd like to uplaod files to the server.
+In the IGM labs, we have FileZilla installed, so that's what's used in this documentation.
+(You can download FileZilla for your own computer at https://filezilla-project.org/download.php?show_all=1 -- if you're using Windows, I strongly suggest downloading the .zip file rather than the .exe file, since the executable file will try to install browser addons that can cause all kinds of problems.)

 Launch FileZilla.
 Fill in the fields at the top with the following information, and click “Quickconnect”:
 ![FileZilla Connect Screen](filezilla-connect.png)